 I can’t afford to remove Gluten

 Now, many of these products are also higher in sugars, salts, binders, and other things to try and replicate the taste of the normal flour products we eat.
 This is where it gets dangerous.
-It is an easy trap to fall into, and is done with the best intentions.
-The fact that gluten free bread at the supermarket sells out regularly is testament to this fact.
+It is an easy trap to fall into and is done with the best intentions.
+The fact that gluten-free bread at the supermarket sells out regularly is a testament to this fact.

-The main gluten culprits are wheat, rye, barley and oats.
+The main gluten culprits are wheat, rye, barley, and oats.
 Most people do not really eat rye and barley anyway except for lovers of barley water and rye bread.
-And unless you are an anzac biscuit addict or eat porridge everyday, then oats will not be a massive problem to remove either.
+And unless you are an Anzac biscuit addict or eat porridge every day, then oats will not be a massive problem to remove either.
 Really when you drill down to it, wheat is the one that appears in so much of our food.
-The food products it has a regular starring role in however, are foods we should not be indulging in for the most part anyway if we wish to heal chronic and autoimmune disease.
-Yes, we are talking breads, pastas, cakes, biscuits, scones, pancakes, take-away foods, processed boxed foods, easy time saving foods.
+The food products it has a regular starring role in, however, are foods we should not be indulging in for the most part anyway if we wish to heal chronic and autoimmune disease.
+Yes, we are talking about bread, pasta, cakes, biscuits, scones, pancakes, take-away foods, processed boxed foods, easy time-saving foods.
 Having said this, it makes you wonder if a lot of people have issues with the wheat itself or the processed foods full of numbers that they come neatly packaged in?

-How do you become gluten free safely?
+How do you become gluten-free safely?
 By removing the crap, then the staples and replacing them with other staples such as Quinoa or rice instead of pasta.
 Or having some fabulous Aduki Bean pasta or Black Bean Pasta in the pantry ready to go.
-Making a batch of flat breads out of chickpea flour and coconut flour to wrap some sandwich fillings in.
-Make your own gravy from scratch (sing it with me guys “like grandma did”) with the meat juices and some rice flour or Arrowroot for thickeners.
+Making a batch of flatbreads out of chickpea flour and coconut flour to wrap some sandwich fillings in.
+Make your own gravy from scratch with the meat juices and some rice flour or Arrowroot for thickeners.
 If you cannot go without your bread, learn to make your own so you know exactly what has gone into it and it halves the price.

-Removing gluten is necessary in a lot of chronic diseases, particularly of the inflammatory kind, but it does not need to be dangerous and it does not need to be expensive.
-The main issue around all of this is being organised and prepared, and really, isn’t your health worth that little bit of extra thought and effort??
+Removing gluten is necessary for a lot of chronic diseases, particularly of the inflammatory kind, but it does not need to be dangerous and it does not need to be expensive.
+The main issue around all of this is being organized and prepared, and really, isn’t your health worth that little bit of extra thought and effort??

 What are you prepared to do as a gift to your health?